Kansas Jayhawks men's basketball: Olympians

 Below are Jayhawks who represented their country in the Olympic Games as a player or coach.
 Thirteen Jayhawks have been chosen to represent their home country in the Olympics.
 Only Sasha Kaun represented a country other than the United States when he represented Russia in 2012.
-Former Jayhawk Joel Embiid is the most recent Jayhawk to participate in the Olympics and represent the US, he will participate in the 2024 Summer Olympics.
-Eleven have played in the Olympics, two coached, and one was selected but didn't play due to a boycott, Darnell Valentine.
-The 1952 Olympic team featured 7 Jayhawk players and a coach.
+Joel Embiid is the most recent Jayhawk to participate in the Olympics, and represented the United States in the 2024 Summer Olympics.
+Eleven have played in the Olympics, two coached, and one was selected but did not play due to a boycott, Darnell Valentine.
+The 1952 Olympic team featured seven Jayhawk players and a coach.
 Two former Jayhawk basketball players have coached in the Olympics.
-Current Jayhawk Johnny Furphy is on the final list for Australia for the 2024 Olympics.
+Current Jayhawk Johnny Furphy was on the final list for Australia for the 2024 Olympics.